qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 Check the document [Forms Built-In Handling](FormsTriggersToQAFEConversion.md)

 ## 7.Styling
-The styling of the application can be done through directly using the style-tag and using a CSS stylesheet.
+The styling of the application can be done through directly using the style-attribute and using a CSS stylesheet.

 ### 7.1 Inline styling using the Style-tag
 It is possible to directly apply the styling to a component using the style-attribute of a component.
 All common CSS styling attributes can be used.
 The example below shows a label with a specific font size, the text aligned to the right side and a gray color.